 One of my major loves is writing, obviously.
 (You probably never thought I’d get to this.)
 And I seem to be opinionated…hmmm.
 I’ve been drawing since I was six when I knew I wanted to be an artist.
 I started writing around twelve, with poetry.
 I hid it for years until I took it off somewhere for a critique in my early twenties.
 Then I started taking writing courses.
 My “Muse” and “Worlds of What-if” blogposts talk more about those early inspirations.

 2018 also saw my collection A Body of Work published by Black Shuck Books, UK.
 I work on several stories at the same time and a few poems.
 I also have a novel, a collection of poetry and other stories in the works.
+In 2017-2018 the Canada Council gave me a grant for writing and I thank the Council for their support.

 I think the world is an intricate and inherently beautiful place.
 I try to remember the sheer variety and ingenuity of humans when it seems that everything goes dire.
 It’s important to balance against the constant media deluge of doom and gloom.
 No wonder we have a depressed society.
 I still believe there is more good than evil in the world, yes, even if I write tales of dark times.